idvorkin/idvorkin.github.io/_d/2016-09-18-transportation-as-a-service.md

 - Early examples exit - SF - Ferry building, blocked by highway.
 Destroy highway now 51% more housing, 25K visits/year
 - More listed in article.

-Car's have had an incredible impact on our society, and it will be disrupted by transportation as a service.
-This summarizes John's Zimmers [article](https://medium.com/@johnzimmer/the-third-transportation-revolution-27860f05fa91#.bjs5a1mj0)